 Note that there will always be a discrepancy between the business value based on sales and the business value based on profits.
 The two numbers give you an approximate range of potential values for your business.
 For some small businesses the profit-based number will be more accurate because the business may have a lot of sales but also a lot of operating expenses.
 This means the ultimate profit potential of the business is quite low.

 Our business valuation calculator, and most others across the web, are math-based calculators that take average industry multiples and combine them with revenue or profit numbers.
 While this can give you a rough estimate of what your business may be worth, there is plenty that the calculator doesn’t consider.

 Many of the things that a calculator can’t take into account are the soft or intangible assets of the business.
 Intangible assets won’t be found on your books and are typically difficult to value.
 While it might be hard to put an exact value to them, they are usually very important to the ongoing operation of the business.

 Our calculator also doesn’t take into account the value of your business’s assets, which could increase the value of your organization.
 This includes things like commercial real estate, machinery and equipment, technology, and more.
 Basically anything that has a value and could be sold off if the business was liquidated at some point in the future.

 “Valuation is all about analyzing the company’s ability to produce future cash flow, combined with what the market value for their business is selling for.
 The short term goal to selling a business is to increase sales and profit, but valuation is a combination of where the business is right now and where it could go.”

-— Jock Purtle, Founder of the business brokerage Digital Exits
+— Jock Purtle, Founder of the business brokerage Business Exits

 It’s difficult to determine an accurate business valuation without taking into account the current market, market trends, and all of the assets owned by the business.
 Here’s a list of things that most calculators don’t take into account, but that could increase the valuation of your business: